LittleBit: Ultra Low-Bit Quantization via Latent Factorization: Methodology

-The LittleBit architecture, depicted in \cref{fig:littlebit_arch}, redesigns linear layers for extreme compression (\eg 0.1 BPW) by synergistically combining low-rank factorization and binarization.
-LittleBit first leverages the observed low-rank structure in LLM weights~\citep{svdllmv1_2025} to approximate the weight matrix $\mathbf{W} \in \mathbb{R}^{d_\mathrm{out} \times d_\mathrm{in}}$ as:
+The \name architecture, depicted in \cref{fig:littlebit_arch}, redesigns linear layers for extreme compression (\eg 0.1 BPW) by synergistically combining low-rank factorization and binarization.
+The method leverages the observed low-rank structure in LLM weights~\citep{svdllmv1_2025} to approximate the weight matrix $\mathbf{W} \in \mathbb{R}^{d_\mathrm{out} \times d_\mathrm{in}}$ as: